-2.5.7 Impairment of goodwill, tangible and intangible assets
+2.5.7 Impairment of goodwill, tangible and intangible assets as well as Right-of-Use related to leased assets

-Assets that have an indefinite useful life - mainly goodwill and intangible assets not yet ready to use - are not amortized but tested for impairment at least annually or when there are indicators that they may be impaired.
-Other intangible and tangible assets subject to amortization are tested for impairment only if there are indicators of impairment.
+Assets that have an indefinite useful life - mainly goodwill and intangible assets not yet ready to use - are not amortised but tested for impairment at least annually or when there are indicators that they may be impaired.
+Other intangible and tangible assets as well as Right-of-Use related to leased assets subject to amortisation are tested for impairment only if there are indicators of impairment.